taheruddin/expression/README.md

-# smarten-english
+# Interesting Expressions
 A good way to collect interesting expressions.
+It stores expressions with meanings and example uses and provide add, list and search facility.
+Edit feature is coming soon.